Texas Heart and Vein Multispecialty Group

 Each year, more than two million Americans visit their podiatrist about plantar fasciitis.
 While the condition can affect anyone, it's especially common in middle-aged individuals who are physically active.
 At Texas Heart and Vein Multispecialty Group, the team of expert physicians provides all-inclusive care for plantar fasciitis.
-To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, Pearland, Texas, and the location in Kingwood, Texas, call the nearest office today or schedule online.
+To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, and Pearland, Texas, call the nearest office today or schedule online.

 Plantar fasciitis is a common overuse injury that affects the plantar fascia –– a thick band of tissue that runs from your heel to your toes.

 The plantar fascia acts like a bowstring and supports your feet when walking, running, or climbing stairs.
 Over the years, it experiences wear-and-tear, resulting in microscopic injuries.
 When these injuries become inflamed, it causes severe heel pain and mobility issues.